-There is no coinsurance,
+There is no coinsurance.

-Services that are covered for you What you must pay when you get these services copayment, or deductible for an The screening EKG, when done as a referral from an Initial Preventive EKG screening visit.
-Physical Exam (IPPE), is only covered once during a beneficiary's lifetime.
-Emergency care In-Network: Emergency Services Emergency care refers to services that are: \$120 copayment Furnished by a provider qualified to furnish emergency services, and Emergency Room Needed to evaluate or stabilize an emergency medical condition Provider and Professional Services A medical emergency is when you, or any other prudent layperson with an \$0 copayment average knowledge of health and medicine, believe that you have medical Emergency Room symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
-The medical symptoms may be You do not pay the emergency an illness, injury, severe pain, or a medical condition that is quickly getting room visit cost share if you are worse. admitted to the hospital within 24 hours for the same condition.
-Cost-sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.
-If you receive emergency care at an out-of-network hospital and need You are covered for emergency care world-wide.
-If you have an inpatient care after your emergency outside of the U.S. and its territories, you will be responsible to pay for the services rendered upfront.
+Chapter 4.
+Medical Benefits Chart (what is covered and what you pay) Services that are covered for you What you must pay when you get these services copayment, or deductible for an The screening EKG, when done as a referral from the "Welcome to EKG screening visit.
+Medicare" preventative visit, is only covered once during a beneficiary's lifetime.
+Emergency care In-Network: Emergency Services Emergency care refers to services that are: \$120 copayment • Furnished by a provider qualified to furnish emergency services, and - Emergency Room Needed to evaluate or stabilize an emergency medical condition Provider and Professional Services A medical emergency is when you, or any other prudent layperson with an \$0 copayment average knowledge of health and medicine, believe that you have medical - Emergency Room symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
+The medical symptoms may be You do not pay the emergency an illness, injury, severe pain, or a medical condition that is quickly getting room visit cost share if you are worse. admitted to the same hospital within 24 hours for the same Cost-sharing for necessary emergency services furnished out-of-network is condition.

+the same as for such services furnished in-network.

+You are covered for emergency care world-wide.
+If you have an emergency outside of the U.S. and its territories, you will be responsible to pay for the services rendered upfront.
 You must submit proof of payment to CarePlus for reimbursement.
 For more information please see Chapter 7.
 We may not reimburse you for all out of pocket expenses.
 This is because our contracted rates may be lower than provider rates outside of the U.S. and its territories.
 You are responsible for any costs exceeding our contracted rates as well as any applicable member cost-share.